Token

 Product Overview

-The FT token is designed to align users, contributors, and the protocol around a simple idea: convert real activity into lasting value.
-FT achieves this through conservative capital stewardship, clear redemption rights for primary participants, and a token‑first model that returns yield and fees to the token.
+The FT Token is designed to align users, contributors, and the protocol around a simple idea: convert real activity into lasting value.
+FT achieves this through conservative capital stewardship, clear ExitExitAction that exercises the Perpetual PUT at par; the original asset/amount is returned.View glossary entry rights for primary participants, and a token‑first model that returns yield and fees to FT.

 What FT is and how it fits